USD: Demand for EM could weigh on the USD – ING | FXStreet

 USD: Demand for EM could weigh on the USD – ING

 Risk assets start the week in a positive mood.
 Weekend reports suggest the US and China have found common ground on topics like the sale of TikTok, soybean purchases and tariffs.
-The view here would be that the meeting between US President Donald Trump and Chinese President Xi Jinping on Thursday might see a formal agreement on these areas and enact a further delay of those severe 125/145% mutual tariff levels threatened in April.
-Probably most important will be what China does with its planned export controls on rare earths.
-A prolonged delay here of, say, one year would very much be welcomed by the markets.
-Global equity markets are rallying on what they see as a likely extension of the US-China trade truce, and the risk-sensitive currencies of the Australian and New Zealand dollars lead today's gains in G10 FX, ING's FX analyst Chris Turner notes.
+The view here would be that the meeting between US President Donald Trump and Chinese President Xi Jinping on Thursday might see a formal agreement on these areas and enact a further delay of those severe 125/145% mutual tariff levels threatened in April, ING's FX analyst Chris Turner notes.

 "DXY is staying quite bid near 99 – largely because USD/JPY is bid on local politics and EUR/USD remains a little soggy.
 But the German Ifo could give EUR/USD a lift today and send DXT back to 98.50."